 - Age – research shows children tend to clear traces of the drug faster than adults.

-Individual factors such as body height, weight and fat
+Individual factors such as body height, weight, dosage and frequency

 Ritalin & Adderall Compared

 Both Adderall and Ritalin are CNS stimulants.
 They both speed up the brain activity.
 They are also both ADHD medications.
 Adderall is more addictive but Ritalin has more adverse side effects especially if it is used for longer durations.
 Ritalin works faster and it reaches peak performance faster when compared with Adderall.
 The effects of Adderall are felt for longer than those of Ritalin.
 They both work the same way and hence they have similar side effects.